RyanKim01/iOS-Portfolio/README.md

 **3rd Party Library Used**:
 Alamofire

-**I learned how to**:
+**Objectives**:
-* align items using stack views
+* Align items using stack views
-* Receive JSON through Alamofire and populate data on the views (i.e. UITableView)
+* Send requests to OpenWeatherMap's Public REST API to Receive data in format of JSON through Alamofire and populate data on the views (i.e. UITableView)
-* Make custom UITableView Cell view
+* Make custom UITableViewCell view
 * Format the date
 * Locate user's location using CoreLocation
-* Access permission to get user's location
+* Ask for permission to access user's location
 * Change App Transport Security Settings to allow requesting data from http (not https)

 ### 2. RainyShinyCloud:
 **One Liner**:
+An app lets you discover 718 different

 **3rd Party Library Used**:

-**I learned how to**:
+**Objectives**:
+* Add custom font